 FIELD SCHOOL FOR PRESERVATION OF ARCHAEOLOGICAL REMAINS

-During the workshop participants will be guided through the consequent stages of study, conservation and documentation as well as the history and technology of Roman and Late Roman archaeological masonry structures.
+During the workshop, participants will be guided through the consequent stages of study, conservation and documentation as well as the history and technology of Roman and Late Roman archaeological masonry structures.

 The project includes three modules: